Visual LANSA Framework

 - Use the Administrator interface in a deployed Web application to create users and groups, set authorities and custom property values

-- Deploy application to Web browser or Windows 7 Pro, Windows 8 Pro or Windows 8.1 Pro rich-client
+- Deploy applications to Web browser or Windows 7 Pro, Windows 8 Pro, Windows 8.1 Pro or Windows 10 desktop, laptop or tablet devices

 - Deploy to single- or multi-tier IBM i, Windows and Linux servers

 - Detailed checklists for planning a deployment, packaging the material and installing the package